k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 ## Notes

-* Using the project versioning capability is optional and as long as not used, project metadata will not contain it.
+* Using the project versioning capability is optional and as long as itis not used, project metadata will not contain it.
 Thus, version command will not show LUs entries.

-* When project's source code is not controlled at GIT, the related project versioning elements and actions will not be shown or act.
+* When project's source code is not controlled in GIT, the related project versioning elements and actions will not be shown or act.

   If still needed, project version can be added manually to the k2proj.xml (at `<ProjectVersion>` element), so that it will be reflected later at the version command result on the deployed server.
 As Studio validations cannot be run in such case, there is no guarantee that the version which is shown in the version command's result really represent the version, that was added and saved manually.